-During the Upper Ordovician and the Silurian, reef evolution never exceeded a pioneer faunal stage with pelmatozoans suggesting flat biostromes and a weak tendency to form low topographic carbonate buildups.
-In the Lochkovian and Pragian Stages, the appearance of corals and stromatoporoids indicate more favourable life conditions and first patch reefs accumulated.
+During the Late Ordovician and the Silurian, reef evolution never exceeded a pioneer faunal stage with pelmatozoans suggesting flat biostromes and a weak tendency to form low topographic carbonate buildups.
+In the Lochkovian and Pragian stages, the appearance of corals and stromatoporoids indicate more favourable life conditions and first patch reefs accumulated.
 Main reef builders were stromatoporoids, tabulate corals and calacareous algae such as Renalcis.

-According to L. H. KREUTZER 1992a,b in the Carnic Alps five north-northeast to southsouthwest directed facies belts developed in the Devonian Period.
-During later orogenic events these belts were strongly deformed, being distributed in different nappes and tectonic slices which from top to base can be subdivided into the following units (Fig. 7):
+According to KREUTZER (1992a, b), in the Carnic Alps five northnortheast to south-southwest directed facies belts developed in the Devonian period.
+During later orogenic events these belts were strongly deformed, being distributed in different nappes and tectonic slices, which from top to base can be subdivided into the following units (Fig. 6):

-1. Southern shallow-water facies of the Cellon-Kellerwand nappe

-- a: Intertidal subfacies at Biegengebirge and Gamskofel - b: Back reef subfacies at Upper Kellerwand, Hohe Warte, Biegengebirge - c: Reef subfacies at Hohe Warte and Upper Kellerwand - d: Reef debris subfacies at Hohe Warte and Upper Kellerwand - 2.
-Transitional facies of Cellon nappe - 3.
-Pelagic limestone facies of Rauchkofel nappe - 4.
-Pelagic off-shore basinal facies of Bischofalm nappe - 5.
-Northern shallow water facies.
+(1)Southern shallow-water facies of the Cellon-Kellerwand nappe with (a) Intertidal subfacies at Biegengebirge and Gamskofel, (b) Back reef subfacies at Upper Kellerwand, Hohe Warte, Biegengebirge, (c) Reef subfacies at Hohe Warte and Upper Kellerwand, (d) Reef debris subfacies at Hohe Warte and Upper Kellerwand; (2) Transitional facies of Cellon nappe; (3) Pelagic limestone facies of Rauchkofel nappe; (4) Pelagic off-shore basinal facies of Bischofalm nappe; (5) Northern shallow water facies.

-In the Carnic Alps the approximately 1300 m high cliffs of the Kellerwand and of Hohe Warte (2784 m above sea level) represent the depocenters of the Devonian reef building which reached the climax during the Givetian and Frasnian Stages.
-The strongly varying thicknesses of all facies belts during the Devonian contrasts markedly with the foregoing Silurian Period.
-In the interval from the Lockovian to the Frasnian in facies belt 1 more than 1100 m of limestones accumulated corresponding to some 100 m of cephalopod limestones in facies belt

-3. Between both facies belts an intermediate environment developed in facies belt 2.
-According to L. H. KREUTZER 1990, 1992b at least 13 different carbonate microfacies types can be recognized for the Devonian.
+In the Carnic Alps the approximately 1,300 m high cliffs of the Kellerwand and of Hohe Warte (2,784 m above sea level) represent the depocenters of the Devonian reef building, which reached the climax during the Givetian and Frasnian Stages.
+The strongly varying thicknesses of all facies belts during the Devonian contrast markedly with the foregoing Silurian period.
+In the interval from the Lochkovian to the Frasnian in facies belt 1 more than 1,100 m of limestones accumulated corresponding to some 100 m of cephalopod limestones in facies belt 3.
+Between both facies belts an intermediate environment developed in facies belt 2.
+According to KREUTZER (1990, 1992b), at least 13 different carbonate microfacies types can be recognized for the Devonian.